pyodide/pyodide/docs/using_pyodide_from_webworker.md

 Using a web worker is advantageous because the python code is run in a separate thread from your main UI, and hence does not impact your application's responsiveness.
 There are some limitations, however.
+At present, Pyodide does not support sharing the Python interpreter and packages between multiple web workers or with your main thread.
-Because web workers are each in their own virtual machine, there is no way to share the python interpreter or the downloaded packages between multiple web workers or with your main thread.
-Similarly, because of the separate VMs, you cannot share globals between a web worker and your main thread.
+Since web workers are each in their own virtual machine, you also cannot share globals between a web worker and your main thread.
 Finally, although the web worker is separate from your main thread, the web worker is itself single threaded, so only one python script will execute at a time.